LibrariesHacked/librarieshacked.github.io/_posts/2020-04-26-public-library-websites.md

 1. Keep information on as few levels as possible.
 One homepage with links to everything the library offers.
 Make it clear which link is the one people need.
 2. Make contacting the service easy.
 Have a prominent phone number and email address.
 3. A contact form is not a replacement for an email address.
 Do not have an 'email the library' link, which goes through to a contact form.
-4. Choose where you're going to have information.
+4. Choose one place where you're going to have information.
 The council site or the catalogue one, not a mix of both.

 ### Good example